QuteBits/ideas_part_1/README.md

 _Hint:_ There is a separate markup for each of these ideas.
 So if you want to pull an update, do it for the corresponding md-file.
 Contributions and corrections (I'm not a native english speaker) are welcome!
 Proposals to work on one of the ideas are welcome too.

 I've started to collect these ideas somewhere in 2011.
-Here is a small selection of these:
+Here is a small selection (7 ideas) of these:

 ## 1. Online Syntax Highlighter for Print